Working With Any Number of Futures

 = help: consider pinning your async block and and casting it to a trait object

 Note: In Chapter 8, we discussed another way to include multiple types in a Vec: using an enum to represent each of the different types which can appear in the vector.
-We cannot do that here, though.
+We can’t do that here, though.
 For one thing, we have no way to name the different types, because they are anonymous.
-For another, the reason we reached for a vector and join_all in the first place was to be able to work with a dynamic collection of futures where we do not know what they will all be until runtime.
+For another, the reason we reached for a vector and join_all in the first place was to be able to work with a dynamic collection of futures where we don’t know what they will all be until runtime.

 We start by wrapping each of the futures in the vec! in a Box::new, as shown in Listing 17-16.